tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US101_AddFamilyMember.md

 ```

-# 3.2 Sequence Diagram

-The main user's FamilyID will be automatically retrieved by checking who is logged into the application.
-It will also verify if the main user is the admin of their own family.

-Given the current absence of a UI layer the required data will be passed directly into the AddPersonController.
+## 3.3.
+Functionality Use

+The AddFamilyMemberController creates a new AddFamilyMemberService object using an addPersonDTO and the
+application.
+The AddFamilyMemberService will create all the necessary value objects to add a Family Member to the Person Repository.
+The AddFamilyMemberService will invoke the Application to retrieve the PersonRepository and FamilyRepository.
+The AddFamilyMemberService will invoke the Application to retrieve the logged person's email (unique ID) and familyID.
+The AddFamilyMemberService will invoke the FamilyRepository to verify Administrator privileges.
+The AddFamilyMemberService will invoke the PersonRepository to create the Person object for the Family Member,
+providing their email is unique.
+If it isn't, the process will fail.
+The AddFamilyMemberController will then return a true or false response depending on the success or insuccess
+of creating the Family Member.

 We chose to verify the uniqueness of the Email Address after instancing the email.
-This way we could minimize the possibility of duplicate emails being added since the verification would occur at the moment of addition to the family repository.
+This way we could minimize the possibility of duplicate emails being added since the verification would occur at the moment of addition to the Person Repository.

+# 3.4 Sequence Diagram

 ````puml